 Thick cut pork chops are perfect for stuffing with just about any ingredients you can dream up.
-Pork, as “the other white meat,” tends toward a dryness once cooked that stuffing can fix.
-Here, spicy arugula and asian pears team up to add juiciness to meat as it pan-roasts in the oven to finish.
+Pork, as “the other white meat,” tends toward a dryness after cooking.
+Here, spicy arugula and Asian pears team up to add juiciness to meat as it pan-roasts in the oven to finish.

 Arugula and Asian Pear Stuffed Pork Chops